animatedmax/spring-data-geode/src/main/markdown/index.md

 later, which can be useful for moving data between environments, such as from production to a staging or test environment in order to reproduce data-related issues in a controlled context.
-You can combine Spring Data for Apache Geode’s Snapshot Service support with [Spring’s bean definition profiles](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#beans-definition-profiles) to load snapshot data specific to the environment as necessary.
+You can combine Spring Data for Apache Geode's Snapshot Service support with [Spring's bean definition profiles](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#beans-definition-profiles) to load snapshot data specific to the environment as necessary.